West Farm Cottage

 Just a 15-minute drive away, The Bird in the Bush in Elsdon comes highly recommended for its bar and restaurant food, and Elsdon is also home to the award-winning, family-run microbrewery, First & Last.
 Or, if you would prefer to eat-in but let someone else do the cooking, you can order takeaway meals from various restaurants in both Rothbury and Morpeth, including fish and chips, Italian, Indian, Chinese and Thai cuisines.

-There are plenty of walking routes nearby to choose from, including a delightful 1 mile walk to Wallington House from the cottage.
+There are plenty of walking routes nearby to choose from, including a delightful one-mile walk to Wallington House from the cottage.
 The St Oswald’s Way also runs through the village or walk up the Simonside Hills to enjoy the rugged and wildly beautiful landscape and breath-taking panorama view of the Cheviots and Northumberland coastline from the top.
 The various crags at Simonside are also fantastic spots for climbing and bouldering and fell runners will simply be in their element here with an abundance of over upland country to choose from.

 If you prefer to spend your days on two wheels, why not explore nearby Kidland Forest and Upper Coquetdale, which is a super loop involving lovely woodland tracks and long riverside trails, or for something a little more high-energy, the Reivers Cycle Route will tick the right box.

 The stunning beaches of the Northumberland coast can be easily reached in under an hour - perfect for picnics with a bucket and spade.
-Visit Bamburgh Castle and its amazing dog-friendly beach where you can walk for miles on white sugary sands, stopping off for an ice-cream along the way, or why not follow in the footsteps of ancient pilgrims to the mystical Holy Island of Lindisfarne to complete the final journey of St. Cuthbert and enjoy the breath-taking views from the sheltered dune-fringed sands of this uniquely special place.
+Visit Bamburgh Castle and its amazing beach where you can walk for miles on white sugary sands, stopping off for ice cream along the way, or why not follow in the footsteps of ancient pilgrims to the mystical Holy Island of Lindisfarne to complete the final journey of St. Cuthbert and enjoy the breath-taking views from the sheltered dune-fringed sands of this uniquely special place.

 Children and families